shakyaninja/KhCE-App/README.md

-# khwopa_app
+# KhCE App
+Khwopa College of Engineering App in progress.

-A new Flutter project.
+Its a new Flutter App project.

 ## Getting Started